ErpNetDocs/dev/domain-api/common-tasks/change-language.md

 All you have to do is to specify the language in one of the ways listed above.

+> [!CAUTION]
+> The methods mentioned above are applicable only when using OAuth for authorization.
+You can find additional information [here](#specify-response-language-when-using-basic-auth).

 > [!WARNING]
 > If there's more than one way to change the language at the same time, prioritization takes place.
 The priority is the same as listed above: (1) url parameter, (2) cookie, (3) accept-language header.
 I.e. if you send a request, containing a url parameter `culture=de` and also specify an HTTP header `Accept-Language: en`, the chosen language will be German.